hyperledger/besu-docs/docs/public-networks/how-to/pre-merge-history-expiry.md

     In the command:
     - `--threads` sets the number of processors to use during the pruning process.
 This CLI option defaults to one less than the number of processors available on your system, so it's safe to omit.
     - `--prune-range-size` specifies the size of block ranges to be pruned.
-The default to `10000` and can be adjusted if desired, although this may impact pruning performance.
+The default is `10000` and can be adjusted if desired, although this may impact pruning performance.

 1. Restart Besu and include the `--history-expiry-prune` option to reclaim the space.